 Dale Chihuly is a multi-media artist known for pushing the boundaries of glass and revolutionizing the American studio glass movement.
 For this comprehensive exhibition at The Baker Museum, Chihuly presents stunning installations drawn both from recent works and from his earlier signature series.
 Among the featured series, indoors and outdoors, are Baskets, Venetians, Ikebana, Fiori, Rotolo, Glass on Glass and Red Reeds.

 Starting in 1977, Chihuly began creating his iconic Basket series, which consist of large, wide-mouthed and asymmetrical vessels, within which several small pieces nest.
-He has made an ever-evolving array of this undulating vessel form since then, including Fire Orange Baskets and Merletto Baskets, an iteration developed in 2019 which embeds lace-like patterns into the work and illustrates his continuous experimentation with technique, form, pattern and color.
+He has made an ever-evolving array of this undulating vessel form since then, including Fire Orange Baskets and Chihuly Merletto, an iteration developed in 2019 which embeds lace-like patterns into the work and illustrates his continuous experimentation with technique, form, pattern and color.
 This exhibition marks the first time that Merletto Baskets will be on view in a museum setting.

 Inspired by Venetian Art Deco vases, in 1988 Chihuly launched the Venetian series — boldly colored and intricate, vase-shaped works.
 Also on view are the Ikebana, which the artist initiated in 1989 as an offshoot of the Venetians, inspired by the art of Japanese flower arrangement.
 Further demonstrating Chihuly’s penchant for organic, free flowing forms, Dreaming Forms: Chihuly Then and Now also includes an immersive Mille Fiori installation.
 Chihuly’s Rotolo, which the artist began in 2013 will also be on view.
 These delicate yet heavy works sprang from his earlier Venetian series and are among the most challenging to make.